Toomre stability of disk galaxies in quasi-linear MOND: Introduction

 Beyond such general semi-qualitative arguments, it is important to study disk stability more quantitatively in specific, action-based MOND theories.
 This not only gives a more accurate picture, it is also necessary for understanding and avoiding the development of instabilities in numerical codes based on these theories.

 \citet{Milgrom_1989} studied disk stability analytically in the context of the aquadratic Lagrangian formulation of MOND \citep[AQUAL,][]{Bekenstein_Milgrom_1984}.
-This was followed by the numerical studies of \citet{Brada_1999}, who solved the AQUAL field equation using an expensive non-linear grid relaxation stage.
+This was followed by the numerical studies of \citet{Brada_1999}, which demonstrated disk stability in MOND by solving the AQUAL field equation using an expensive non-linear grid relaxation stage.
 This is unavoidable in the context of AQUAL and remains an aspect of more recent codes that solve it \citep{Londrillo_2006, Candlish_2015}.

 Since that time, another non-relativistic, action-based MOND theory has been put forth.
-This quasilinear formulation of MOND \citep[QUMOND,][]{QUMOND} is much more amenable to numerical simulations because the grid relaxation stage is linear, like in Newtonian gravity.
+This quasi-linear formulation of MOND \citep[QUMOND,][]{QUMOND} is much more amenable to numerical simulations because the grid relaxation stage is linear, like in Newtonian gravity.
 Despite using different field equations to implement MOND consistently, QUMOND and AQUAL give rather similar results, as demonstrated both numerically \citep{Candlish_2016} and analytically \citep{Banik_2015}.

 QUMOND can be solved numerically using the publicly available $N$-body and hydrodynamics code Phantom of RAMSES \citep{PoR}, an adaptation of the grid-based RAMSES algorithm widely used by astronomers due to its adaptive mesh refinement feature \citep{Teyssier_2002}.\footnote{The similar code RAyMOND can also handle AQUAL \citep{Candlish_2015}.
 It will eventually be made public.} As a result, QUMOND has become the main workhorse for simulations of galaxy evolution and interactions \citep{Thies_2016, Renaud_2016, Thomas_2017, Thomas_2018, Bilek_2018}.